Recommended by the Legal 500 as a leading barrister:

 Nick’s practice is wide ranging and extensive.
 He gained experience fighting trials in Crown Courts throughout England and Wales, and has now proven his ability to manage voluminous and complex cases which require a strategic overview.
-He is increasingly sought to lead in serious and privately funded cases, though still undertakes some legal aid work.
+He is sought in serious and privately funded cases, though still undertakes legal aid work.

-Nick is an expert in fraud, business & white collar crime, but also regularly undertakes work involving serious organised crime, money laundering, drugs cases, rape and serious sexual allegations, and serious offences against the person.
+Nick is an expert in defending cases alleging fraud, business & white collar crime, organised crime, money laundering, drugs cases, rape and serious sexual allegations, and serious offences against the person.
 He also undertakes advisory, and appeal work, asset forfeiture and restraint, and disciplinary and regulatory work.

-He has appeared as a ‘leader in the field’ for three consecutive years in Chambers and Partners Legal Directory, and is has spoken as an expert on legal matters on BBC Radio 4.
+The Legal 500 Directory recommends Nick as a leading junior barrister.
+Nick also appeared as a ‘leader in the field’ for three consecutive years in Chambers and Partners Legal Directory, and has spoken as an expert on legal matters on BBC Radio 4.

 Nick defended Irene Smith in a conspiracy to murder case which attracted national press attention when it was suggested that Irene Smith planned with her bigamist husband to kill his other wife in order to protect a family property development.
 Although Irene Smith provided a false alibi and concealed clothes worn by the murderer, she was found not guilty of conspiracy to murder.
 Nick Barraclough argued to secure the minimum sentence for her when she was convicted on less serious offences.